Typical-Player/SimpleAudioPlayer/README.md

 # Dependencies
 - Miniaudio [Link to repo](https://github.com/mackron/miniaudio)
-  (Note: Miniaudio is slightly tweaked to compile with the `/clr` option (I just renamed miniaudio.c to miniaudio.cpp and also added `#include "pch.h"` at the top of the file))
+  (Note: Miniaudio is slightly tweaked to compile with the `/clr` option (I just renamed miniaudio.c to miniaudio.cpp))
 - TagLib [Link to repo](https://github.com/taglib/taglib)

 Note: You dont need to build and link these dependencies, see below.